 The first character of delim is used to terminate the input line, rather than newline.

--e If the standard input is coming from a terminal, readline is used to obtain the line. -i text If readline is being used to read the line, text is placed into the editing buffer before editing begins.
+-e If the standard input is coming from a terminal, readline is used to obtain the line.

 Display prompt on standard error, without a trailing newline, before attempting to read